 Fresh tropical fruit is a must, along with freshly caught fish.
 If you can, buy fruit from a local selling on the side of the road.
 Pawpaw, coconut, mango, banana – yum.

 We have put this at the end deliberately.
 Samoa is a beautiful country with stunning beaches and gorgeous weather – but it is so much more than beaches.
 It can draw you in in a very unsuspecting way – and then you have fallen hard – and keep trying to figure out ways of getting back there.
 There are opportunities at every turn to meet locals – stop by the side of the road and watch a game of the local version of cricket, visit the local markets, there is even the possibility you could attend a church service.

 Samoa – Thumbs up or down?

 Samoa is definitely a thumbs up from us.
+A holiday in Samoa is a great choice for relaxing and getting away from it all.
 We would recommend at least a week.
 If you have more time, catch a ferry over to Savaii for another taste of Samoa.

 Check out the Samoan Tourism page for more info.